-Procedure for notification and recording in the Master Register of assignments in the planned bands for the fixed-satellite service11, 12 (WRC 0715)
+Procedure for notification and recording in the Master Register of assignments in the planned bands for the fixed-satellite service11, 12 (WRC 15)

-8.17 Where the use of a recorded assignment to a space station is suspended for a period not exceeding eighteen months, the notifying administration shall, as soon as possible, inform the Bureau of the date on which such use was suspended and the date on which the assignment is to be brought back into regular use.
-This latter date shall not exceed two years from the date of suspension.
-If the assignment is not brought back into use within two years from the date of suspension, the Bureau shall cancel the assignment from the Master Register and apply the provisions of § 6.33.
-(WRC-07)
+8.17 Wherever the use of a frequency assignment to a space station recorded in the Master Register is suspended for a period exceeding six months, the notifying administration shall, as soon as possible, but no later than six months from the date on which the use was suspended, inform the Bureau of the date on which such use was suspended.
+When the recorded assignment is brought back into use, the notifying administration shall so inform the Bureau, as soon as possible.
+The date on which the recorded assignment is brought back into use ADD 14bis shall be no later than three years from the date of suspension.
+If a recorded frequency assignment is not brought back into use within three years from the date of suspension, the Bureau shall cancel the assignment from the Master Register and apply the provisions of § 6.33.
+(WRC-15)

 ADD RCC/8A21/23